Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

   -vq, --verbose-queries
                         print every query that is sent -vs, --verbose-statistics
-                        print statistics about query that have been sent -vr, --verbose-results
+                        print statistics about queries that have been sent -vr, --verbose-results
-                        print result sets of every query that have been sent -vp, --verbose-process
+                        print result sets of every query that has been sent -vp, --verbose-process
-                        print result sets of every query that have been sent -pn NUM_RUN, --num-run NUM_RUN
+                        print result sets of every query that has been sent -pn NUM_RUN, --num-run NUM_RUN
                         Parameter: Number of executions per query -m, --metrics         collect hardware metrics per query